April 2, 2020 0 Comment

 The growing discord between employees is also indicative of the fact that not all is well at the workplace.

-Increase in misunderstanding between co-workers, decline in collaboration, and growing distrust and dissent among employees are all red flags.
-Hence, organizations need o take notice of them and respond to them at the earliest.
+An increase in misunderstanding between co-workers, the decline in collaboration, and growing distrust and dissent among employees are all red flags.

 4. High employee turnover

-One of the key indicators of a toxic corporate culture is an increase in the turnover of the employees.
 Most employees prefer to leave their jobs rather than being bogged down by the stressful environment at the workplace.

-What are the ways to avoid the Development of a Toxic Work Culture?
+What are the Ways to Avoid the Development of a Toxic Work Culture?

-A toxic culture can have drastic consequences for an organization including a dramatic fall in productivity and market goodwill.
-Moreover, it can destroy the ethos of the organization and promote undesirable behaviors that will hinder business growth.
+toxic culture can have drastic consequences for an organization including a dramatic fall in productivity and market goodwill.

 The following tips can prove beneficial in this context: